NFL's Thursday Night Football to now stream on Amazon Prime Video from 2022

-SportsNFL's Thursday Night Football to now stream on Amazon Prime Video from 2022

-The National Football League said on Monday it has moved up the date for Amazon's (AMZN.O) Prime video to exclusively stream Thursday Night Football, beginning with the 2022 season.
+(Reuters) - The National Football League said on Monday it has moved up the date for Amazon’s Prime video to exclusively stream Thursday Night Football, beginning with the 2022 season.

 Amazon’s earlier agreement for NFL’s extremely popular Thursday night matches was for the 2023 season, but the new agreement, financial details of which have not been disclosed, is set to begin the streaming partnership with the 2022 season.